imgag/ngs-bits/doc/GSvar/encrypt_settings.md

 ## Encoding strings

-Now *GSvar* can be used to encrypt any string with the encryption key using the dialog at `Help > Encrypt` (this menu entry is available only if GSvar is running from QtCreator).
+Now *GSvar* can be used to encrypt any string with the encryption key using the dialog at `Help > Encrypt`.
+This menu entry is available when GSvar is run from QtCreator.
+Alternatively, it can also be enabled by setting the environment variable `QTDIR=1` before starting GSvar (useful for installed/binary deployments).
 The encrypted string can then be used in the settings file with the prefix `encrypted:`.

 ## Example